Code-Institute-Submissions/rupaulquiz/README.md

 terminal and ran through my app using different answers, to test what happened when I, for example, got the answer correct the first, second, and third times, and also what happened when I didn't get the answer right.

+I created an automatic test in tests.py to check whether the remove_duplicate function worked -

 Technologies Used